 - Breathe in slowly through your nose as you count to five.

-- Breathe out slowly through nose as you count to five.
+- Breathe out slowly through your nose as you count to five.

 - Repeat and see if you can feel yourself relax with each breath.